loic425/pole-position-on-the-grid/pages/06_grid_component.md

 The SelectFilter one is used for our country filter for example.

-The StringFilter one can be used for a search input.
+The StringFilter one can be used for a search input, as we use with our year filter.

 And the DateFilter one can be used to filter according to a given period.
 -->